8

 Terra turned around.
 Diode was also brushing her silver hair with her hands, like she was trying to hide her emotions.
 Her eyes met Terra's as she calmly asked, “My touching you wasn’t unpleasant, was it?”

 “Ah.
-N-no. It doesn't seem like it.
-I don't mind as long as it's you.”
+N-no. It looks like I don’t mind it, as long as it’s you.”

 “That's good,” she said, turning more fully towards Terra.
-The usual nervousness had left porcelain beauty of her face.
-She wore a clear, cheerful smile.
+The usual nervousness was gone from the porcelain beauty of her face.
+She wore an unmistakably cheerful smile.
 “That's good, Terra-san.”

 “Y-yes.
 Thank... you...?”

 Although relieved, Terra remained confused.
 What was up with me just now?
-It's like—like I—what was I doing?
+It's li-like I—what was I doing?

 Terra looked at her palm in astonishment.
 “Wh-What's this?!
 Huh?
 How many digits was that?”